UOSnetwork/uos.docs/uosBPubuntu.md

 * Your Owner public key
 * Your Active public key

-Contact the UOS general group in Telegram at [https://t.me/uos_network_en](https://t.me/uos_network_en).
+Contact the U°OS general group in Telegram at [https://t.me/uos_network_en](https://t.me/uos_network_en).

-PM the group Admin for the UOS Block Producers Telegram group.
+PM the group Admin for the U°OS Block Producers Telegram group.

-Once you join the UOS Block Producers Telegram group, provide your account name, owner and active public keys.
+Once you join the U°OS Block Producers Telegram group, provide your account name, owner and active public keys.
 The developers will register you as a Standby Block Producer.

 ### 9. Create and modify config.ini